 Use the spark plug socket (and an extender if needed) to unscrew and remove the plug.

 Step 2: Prep the new spark plug

 Before you insert the new spark plug, compare it to the old one.
-They should be the same size and the different parts should match up.
-This is a quick, useful check to make sure you’re using the right plugs.
+They should be the same size, and the different components of the plugs should match up.
+This is a quick, useful check to ensure you’re using the correct plugs for your vehicle.

-Next, make sure the new plug is gapped correctly.
-You can check your car’s requirements in the owner’s manual, and it may also be displayed in the hood of the car.
-Use the gap tool to check the gap between the electrodes of your new spark plug and, if needed, to adjust the gap a tiny bit at a time.
+Make sure the new plug is gapped correctly by checking your owner’s manual.
+This information may also be displayed in the hood of the car.
+Next, use the gap tool to check the gap between the electrodes of your new spark plug and, if needed, to adjust the gap a tiny bit at a time.

 Apply grease to the ceramic part of the new spark plug.
 Not all spark plugs need lubricant on the thread, so double-check with the spark plug manufacturer first if it isn’t mentioned on the box or in the instructions.